Article I: GENERAL PROVISIONS

-The Board shall have an Audit Committee consisting of no fewer than three (3) and no more than five (5) Trustees, none of whom can be an officer of the College or have a direct or indirect business relationship with the College.
+The Board shall have an Audit Committee consisting of no fewer than three (3) and no more than five (5) Trustees, none of whom can be an officer of the University or have a direct or indirect business relationship with the University.

 To the maximum extent practicable, each member of the Audit Committee shall have general financial/accounting knowledge, with at least one (1) member to have professional financial/accounting experience and expertise, with appropriate education and professional experience, including an understanding of generally accepted accounting principles and financial statements.

 - oversee the University’s financial reporting requirements;